joseph-weber/solid-system/README.md

 4. Html/CSS/JavaScript
 5. Express
 6. Heroku
+7. Mongoose
+8. EJS

+### User Stories
+1. The website has been great.
+I love the way that it gives me a safe and secure way to run my animal shelter.
+I definitely enjoy the interface. - JF
+2. It makes things so easy to volunteer. - JF

 ### Unsolved Problems/Future Development
 1. Store more information related to events.
 Store events attended in a particular user's document